4th-earth/site-fourth-earth/site-raw/content.md

 2. **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
 3. **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
 4. **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
-5. **Progressive disclosure over saturation.** Players should be able to start playing having never read the rules or specification and learn as they go.
+5. **Progressive disclosure over saturation.** Players should be able to start having never read the rules or specification and learn as they go.

 ## Difficulty Rating